brandonmarshal/lsx-demo-theme/logs/week50/logs-week50-day3.md

 -   3.45 hrs - Working on LS-2801 and LS-2804
 -   1.40 hrs - Merged PR #28 and continued working on LS-2804
 -   2.20 hrs - Working on the Menus again, finalising some changes, I only noticed them on the DEV site.
 Also completed LS-2804
+-   1.30 hrs - Working on final changes for the Mobile menu after meeting with Zared.

 ---